palanca1818/marc/How-to-use-custom-images.md

 ## Importing SVG images

-You should understand, that SVG format is more rich, that can be supported by fonts.
-Though we try to automate importing process, sometime it's more safe to prepare image in editor for exact result.
+You should understand that font formats do not support all of the features that the SVG format provides.
+Though we try to automate the import process, sometimes it's necessary to make adjustments to artwork in order to achieve the desired result.

 Here are our recommendations:

 1. Remove all fills and colors.
-In fonts fill is defined by contour direction.
-Probably you can leave black fills.
-Make sure, you don't have complex rules like `evenodd` fills.
+You can probably leave black fills.
+In fonts, fill is defined by contour direction.
+Make sure that you don't have any complex rules like `evenodd` fills.
-2. Remove all FAT lines attributes.
-Those are not supported, anyway.
-In fonts, fat line is drown by 2 nested contours.
+2. Remove all FAT line attributes.
+This is not supported by Fontello.
+In fonts, fat lines are drown by 2 nested contours.
-3. Join all contours to single outline.
-That's the last and the most important step.
-Usually, editors automatically set right contours direction, dependent on nesting and black fill.
+3. Join all contours to a single outline.
+This is the last and the most important step.
+Usually editors automatically set the correct contour direction depending on nesting and black fills.

 ## Online solution